 Here in Catalonia, All Saints’ Day and the evening before are known as the Castanyada, meaning Day of the Chestnut as well as Tots Sants (All Saints’) or Dia dels Difunts (Day of the Dead).

 People eat white, bone-shaped ‘ossos de sant’ cakes.

 Whole villages used to stay awake in vigil, and the church bells would ring throughout the night.

 They would eat ‘castanyes’ (roast chestnuts) along with ‘moniatos’ (roast sweet potatoes) and ‘panellets’ (small almond balls covered in pine nuts) and share Muscat in ‘porrons’, glass wine pitchers with stem to pour wine into your mouth without touching lips, and avoid passing on bugs!

 The festival is usually represented by a castanyera, an old lady, dressed in peasant’s clothing roasting chestnuts on the street.

 The traditional, high energy foods were served up to prevent them from passing out from lack of sleep and the effort of ringing the heavy bells.

-Bank holiday to celebrate the Armistice of WW1 (1918) Flowers are placed on the tomb of the ’soldat inconnu’ (unknown soldier) beneath the Arc de Triomphe in Paris and other war memorials.
+Flowers are placed on the tomb of the “soldat inconnu” (Unknown Soldier) beneath the Arc de Triomphe in Paris and other war memorials.
+Most shops closed.

 Rather outmoded now, but nevertheless observed by some, particularly hat makers, the ‘Catherinettes’ were poor old ladies of twenty-five years old who had not managed to hook themselves a husband by the 25th November, Feast of Saint Catherine, patron saint of young unmarried women.